-The three most important events for Christianity, marking the holy easter triduum, took place around a still mysterious place, named in the Gospels as GOLGOTHA.
+The three most important events for Christianity, marking the holy easter triduum, took place around a still mysterious location, referred to the Gospels as GOLGOTHA.

 The riddling last moments of the life of Christ - last supper, crucifixion, resurrection - become the focus of Eutopiarch’s investigation: three events, three days, three mysteries, taking shape in a design all based on the devine number 3.